-If you are married or a single parent and are bringing your family, plan on having $3,500.00 to $5,000.00 in cash and/or travelers checks for start-up expenses including rental and security deposits, utility deposits, and other initial costs.
-This money can be accumulated from advance dislocation allowance, per diem and travel.
+If you are a married or single parent bringing a family, you should budget between $3,500 and $5,000 for start-up costs, such as rental and security deposits, utility deposits, and other initial costs.
+This sum can be amassed through advance dislocation allowance, per diem, and travel.
 See your local Customer Service Detachment Office for specific information on all the advance pays and allowances you are authorized.

 If you are considering being a geographic bachelor at NAS Fallon, you must first contact the Command Master Chief at 775-426-2855 to submit a formal request.
 Requests will be authorized based on need and space availability.